Celtikill/SecureDots/docs/ARCHITECTURE.md

 - ❌ Environment variables (`$HOME`, `$USER`) are not expanded
 - ✅ Only absolute paths (e.g., `/home/user/.aws/...`, `/Users/user/.aws/...`) are valid

 **Reason**: The AWS CLI executes the credential process from its own working directory context.
 When AWS CLI invokes the script, the current working directory may not be `~/.aws/`, causing relative paths to fail with "No such file or directory" errors.

-This is particularly common on macOS systems.
+**macOS-Specific Behavior**: macOS is **particularly strict** about enforcing absolute paths for `credential_process`.
+The `./credential-process.sh` syntax will not work on macOS - you must remove the `./` prefix and use the full path like `/Users/username/.aws/credential-process.sh`.
+This is the most common configuration issue reported by macOS users.

 **Validation**: The `validate.sh` script checks for this issue and provides automatic fix commands.
 See [Troubleshooting Guide](guides/TROUBLESHOOTING.md#credential-process-script-not-found) for diagnosis and resolution steps.